Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 I like both programs, and many coaches actually prefer ISI's learn to skate program.
 The big difference is that ISI focuses on recreational skating, while Learn to Skate USA and U.S. Figure Skating are more competitive.

 Depending on where you live, there may be more accessibility to ISI programs and competitions.
 However, in our area of New Jersey, there are few ISI skating programs, and most competitions tend to be sanctioned by U.S. Figure Skating.
 This is because Learn to Skate USA is endorsed by U.S. Figure Skating, USA Hockey, US Speed Skating.
-That means that rinks have an easier transition for skaters that are going into figure skating, hockey, or speed skating from the Learn to Skate USA program.
+That means that rinks have an easier transition for skaters who are going into figure skating, hockey, or speed skating from the Learn to Skate USA program.

 Both programs offer a sound and logical skill progression.
 Although the order of progression is slightly different, you will learn to ice skate in either program.

-You need the basics in place first to achieve more complex elements such as jumps and spins.
+To ensure safety, you need the basics in place first to achieve more complex elements such as jumps and spins.

 Appropriate skill progression is used by good coaches to achieve long-term athletic development and the future success of the skater.